Cinnamon: 8 Health Benefits, Uses, Nutrition, Risks

 · Low Blood Glucose Levels

-As cinnamon stimulates the effects of insulin, a higher dosage in daily consumption can lead to a sudden drop in blood glucose levels which can harm you in a bad effect.
+As cinnamon stimulates insulin, consuming large amounts daily may cause a sudden drop in blood glucose levels, which can be harmful.

 · Hepatotoxicity – Liver Impact